 The independent chip model (ICM) is a model constructed to answer exactly such questions, all of which are related to the value of a tournament chip stack in actual monetary terms.

-Today, we are going to take a close look at the independent chip model, learn how to use it to determine the value of our stack, apply pressure on others, and ultimately make better tournament poker decisions.
+Today, we are going to examine the independent chip model closely and learn how to use it to determine the value of our stack, apply pressure on others, and ultimately make better tournament poker decisions.

 What Exactly Is ICM In Poker?